Reach has three ways of delivering your workflows:

 A Note about In-App Message Notifications

-In-App messaging will only reach users who have installed the StriveHub app and have chosen to allow notifications.
+In-App messaging will only be able to reach users (in the future) who have installed the StriveHub app and have chosen to allow notifications.
 We are in the process of developing additional patient engagement strategies that will help increase the effectiveness of in-app messaging, so stay tuned!